creativeprojects/resticprofile/README.md

 * You can run the forget command before or after a backup (in a section called *retention*)
 * You can check a repository before or after a backup
 * You can create groups of profiles that will run sequentially
-* You can run shell commands before or after a backup
-* You can also run shell commands before or after running a profile (any command): useful if you need to mount your backup disk
+* You can run shell commands before or after running a profile: useful if you need to mount and unmount your backup disk for example
 * You can run a shell command if an error occurred (at any time)
 * You can send a backup stream via _stdin_
 * You can start restic at a lower or higher priority (Priority Class in Windows, *nice* in all unixes) and/or _ionice_ (only available on Linux)
-* Check you have enough memory before starting a backup.
+* It can check that you have enough memory before starting a backup.
 (I've had some backups that literally killed a server with swap disabled)
+* **[new for v0.9.0]** You can easily schedule backups, retentions and checks (works for *systemd*, *launchd* and *windows task scheduler*)

 The configuration file accepts various formats:
 * [TOML](https://github.com/toml-lang/toml) : configuration file with extension _.toml_ and _.conf_ to keep compatibility with versions before 0.6.0